afonso-pereira/afonso-pereira/README.md

 ### Hi there, I'm Afonso 👋

 ## 🚀 About Me
-I'm a Junior Data Engineer at Mercadão finishing a BSc in Information Systems from Nova Information Management School.
+I'm a Data Engineer with a BSc in Information Systems from Nova Information Management School.
 I'm passionate about data engineering, data science, information systems, and the impact they have on organizations at an operational level.

 ## 🎯 Skills
 - Data Engineering